Cometi951/Comet-i/README.md

-# Comet-i
+# Create Easy way android apps by using Comet-i

-Create Easy way android app by using it
+##  5  simple steps to use it

-### project lavel Gradle
+1. add mave into project lavel Gradle
 ```
 allprojects {
     repositories {